Anastasia-Petrova/CV/README.md

 I build iOS apps and write Swift libraries.
 I love OSS and try to put all my stuff on GitHub, where you are most likely reading this.

 I spend a lot of time learning new skills.
-Currenly, I'm invested into *Functional Programming*, *Image processing*, *Unit Testing* and *Application Architecture*.
+Currently, I'm invested into *Functional Programming*, *Image processing*, *Unit Testing* and *Application Architecture*.

 **I'm open to job opportunities**.
 If you are a recruiter or hiring manager or just want to refer me to your company - feel free to reach out!